robertzk/rfinance17-notes/regtech.md

 * Email chatter surrounding Mr Skilling's sudden resig on 8/14/2001 has been expunged
 * Details regarding exclusion criteria are not public.
 So analys is exploratory and prescriptive

+## Curing the data

+Focus on sent:

+* Analyze content written by enron employees
+* Avoid processing same content twice
+* User lay-k sends email to skilling-j

+Other filters:

+* Emails greater than 3000 chars in length
+* Emails sent to more than 20 recipients
+* News articles from Factiva PR
+* Sentiment dics from Harvard inquirer and Loghran and McDonald sentiment word list

+## Final sample

+* Enron email corpus from CM CS site
+* 113266 sent emails
+* 114 employees